-George K. Bowden was born in Chicago.
-In his youth he had been a professional football player.
-Later he became an organizer for the Industrial Workers of the World (IWW).
+George K. Bowden was born in LaCrosse, Wisconsin.
+As a young man he became an organizer for the Industrial Workers of the World (IWW).
 During the First World War he was an officer in the Military Intelligence Division.
 After the war he studied at the University of Minnesota.
+He also obtained a law degree from the University of Chicago.

 According to OSS agent, Donald Chase Downes, the author of The Scarlett Thread (1953): "He had G2 experience in the first war and, despite it, had developed real imagination in intelligence work.
 Big Bill Donovan had a great confidence in George Bowden, and he carried, in the early, unmilitarized days of OSS, more weight than anyone with the big boss."